Coca Leaf Infusion and Its Surprising Health Benefits

 Traditionally, people drink it after a meal to facilitate digestion and they sweeten it with a little sugar or honey.
 They also consume it as we do coffee, to wake up and continue their activities with energy.
 This is very useful when walking through mountainous areas or doing sports there.

-Coca leaves have and continue to be used in the Andean regions of South America to prevent altitude sickness and certain minor pain.
+Coca leaves have and continue to be used in the Andean regions of South America to prevent altitude sickness and mild pain.
 This is because they have a local anesthetic effect.

-It is not a good idea to consume coca leaves or their infusion in large quantities.
+It’s not a good idea to consume coca leaves or infusion in large quantities.
 It’s best to try it and, if it’s included in the routine, drink it in moderation and after consulting with a physician.

-Likewise, people chew coca in the popular sphere to increase the entry of oxygen into their blood and brain.
+Likewise, people chew coca in the popular sphere to increase the flow of oxygen to the blood and brain.
 This is commonly known as coking, acullico or chacchado, which consists of chewing it until you make a bolus that then dries and you can smoke.

 But is it legal to consume this drink?
 Yes, indeed.